apache/arrow/docs/source/developers/guide/step_by_step/testing.rst

       All tests are also run as part of our continuous integration (CI) pipelines.

+      The Arrow R Developer guide also has a section on running tests.
+You can check it out `here <https://arrow.apache.org/docs/r/articles/developing.html#running-tests>`_.

       **Good practice**

       In general any change to source code needs to be accompanied by unit tests.
 All tests are expected to pass before a pull request is merged.